w99910/tweak-it/README.md

 Landing Page

+Carousels of popular websites with different themes

 Easy-to-use feature-riched performant

+Best Friend for browsers

+Developed By An User for Users

+Made for You

 - Welcome
 - Features
     - Easy to use
-    - Performant
+    - Performant - Don't break websites
+    - Works on any website
     - Intelligent Color Adjustment
+    - Support Transparent Background
     - Preset Styles
     - Custom Styles
     - Exclude Elements
     - Many more features
+        - Sync Settings Across All Devices
+        - Style Per Website / Global Style
         - Unlimited browsers
         - Unlimited websites
-        - Unlimited access to features
-        - Priority Customer Support

 - Resources
 - Feedbacks
 - Pricing